Climbing your way to the top is exhausting.

 We often celebrate the Lord’s Supper, and we’ll politely ask you to abstain — for now

 About every other Sunday we celebrate the sacrament of the Lord’s Supper.
 This sacramental meal is an expression of unity, agreement, and spiritual intimacy between the people who have committed themselves to membership in this church body.
 That’s why we ask guests and visitors not to participate — yet.
-We sincerely desire that all who come to us will eventually join us in the privileges and responsibilities of membership.
+We sincerely desire that all who come to us will eventually join us in the blessings and responsibilities of membership.
 We also understand that no one can make that kind of commitment without proper instruction.
 To help people along that path of commitment we offer instructional classes that, upon completion, open the door to full membership in the congregation and participation in the Lord’s Supper.

 We are theologically conservative Lutherans